Matthias Grunsky is an internationally working Cinematographer. He is best known for his work on US independent movies.

 Grunsky has been a steady collaborator of director Andrew Bujalski since his 2001 debut FUNNY HA HA.
 His most recent work for Bujalski is SUPPORT THE GIRLS, starring Regina Hall.
 The 16 movies Grunsky has shot so far also include NIGHTS AND WEEKENDS, directed by Joe Swanberg and Greta Gerwig and the German thriller MARLENE, directed by Andreas Resch.
 He has also lensed several documentaries, tv movies and series around the world.

-Born in Vienna, Grunsky started working as a camera assistant on movies and tv series in Austria and Germany.
-1998 he attended the American Film Institute in Los Angeles for a two year cinematography program.
+Born in Vienna, Grunsky started his career in filmmaking as a camera assistant on movies and tv series in Austria and Germany.
+1998 he attended the American Film Institute in Los Angeles for its two year cinematography program.

 Grunsky is a member of the German Society of Cinematographers, BVK.